zamfi/cca-computational-practices-2-spring-2020/json-examples-CCA.md

 You now understand the basics of JSON.
 Feel free to make up your own examples and try them in the free online editor: <https://jsoneditoronline.org/>

+A more formal definition of JSON can be found here: <https://www.json.org/json-en.html>

+_by Rolf Widenfelt - January 2020_